Kinneil House: The Antonine Wall

 Historically it was thought that there may have been a Roman Fort near Kinneil House.
 Sir George Macdonald speculated about a fortlet near the house.

 In July 1961 two sites in Bo’ness were excavated.
 This followed on from previous excavations carried out in 1960 which were sponsored by the Inspectorate of Ancient Monuments, Ministry of Public Building and Works.
 The first site was located in a field near Kinneil House.
 The excavation revealed laid firestone blocks which once formed part of the wall base.
 These were partially destroyed with only one kerbstone still remaining.

 In the 1970s a Roman fortlet was located and two timber buildings.
 A short section of the Antonine rampart has been reconstructed.
 Kinneil has the only visible example of an Antonine fortlet available today.
 Among the finds at the site a Roman horse harness loop was found.
 A digital reconstruction of the fortlet has been created.

 A detailed video of the copper alloy harness fitting is available online.
 A fine leather shoe from the fortlet has also been digitally reconstructed.
 A single Roman coin was also found.

+In 1973 an arched stone tunnel 4 foot by 7 foot was discovered running from a southerly position aprox 100 feet to the western gable of the house.

 In 2018, nine trenches were opened at Kinneil.
 These revealed the remains of a metalled surface, well preserved in one trench, which were possibly part of the Military Way.